daphne-eu/daphne/doc/DaphneDSLLanguageRef.md

 So far, DaphneDSL supports only positional parameters to functions, but in the future, we plan to support named keyword arguments as well.

-Functions must be defined in the top-level scope of a DaphneDSL script, i.e., a function definition must not be nested within a control-flow statement or within another function defintion.
+Functions must be defined in the top-level scope of a DaphneDSL script, i.e., a function definition must not be nested within a control-flow statement or within another function definition.

 ### Returning Values

 User-defined functions can return zero or more values.
 Values are returned by a `return`-statement with the following syntax:
 ```
-return x;       # returns a single value
+return x;
-return x, y, z; # returns multiple values
 ```

 Currently, the return statement must be the last statement of a function.
-Alternatively, it can be nested into if-then-else (early return), as long as it is ensured that there is exactly one return statement at the end of each path through the function.
+Alternatively, it can be nested into if-then-else (early return), as long as it is ensured that there is exactly one return statement at the end of each path through the function (experimental).
 Note that multi-value returns are not fully supported yet.

 *Examples:*
 ```
-def greet(name: str) {
-    print("Hello " + name + "!");
-}

-def timesTwo(val: f64) -> f64 {
-    return 2.0 * val;
-}

 def fib(n: si64) -> si64 {
     if (n <= 0)
         return 0;